irwanphan/agres-id-nextjs/backlog.md

 Pickup Point
 - [] Add Pickup Point
+- [] Add Pickup Management Page to Admin Page
 - [] Add Pickup Point to the Checkout Page
-- [] Add Pickup Management Page to Admin Page
+- [] Save Pickup Point to the Order

 Affiliate & Store Account Management
 - [] Confirm how to treat the store account and affiliate account, bonus, discount, etc.